InternetOfUs/interaction-protocol-engine/Norms.md

     * ``TransactionId``  _Input_  string with the identifier of the transaction to add the message.
     * ``Message``  _Input_  JSON model with the message to add into the transaction.
 - ``wenet_id_of_task(Id, Task)``
-  This predicate allow to obtain the identifier of a task.
+  This predicate obtains the identifier of a task.
     * ``Id``  _Output_  string with the identifier of the task.
     * ``Task``  _Input_  JSON model of the task to obtain the identifier.
 - ``wenet_task_type_id_of_task(Id, Task)``
-  This predicate allow to obtain the task type identifier of a task.
+  This predicate obtains the task type identifier of a task.
     * ``Id``  _Output_  string with the identifier of the task type.
     * ``Task``  _Input_  JSON model of the task to obtain the task type identifier.
 - ``wenet_app_id_of_task(Id, Task)``
-  This predicate allow to obtain the application identifier of a task.
+  This predicate obtains the application identifier of a task.
     * ``Id``  _Output_  string with the identifier of the application.
     * ``Task``  _Input_  JSON model of the task to obtain the application identifier.
 - ``wenet_community_id_of_task(Id, Task)``
-  This predicate allow to obtain the community identifier of a task.
+  This predicate obtains the community identifier of a task.
     * ``Id``  _Output_  string with the identifier of the community.
     * ``Task``  _Input_  JSON model of the task to obtain the community identifier.
 - ``wenet_requester_id_of_task(Id, Task)``
-  This predicate allow to obtain the requester identifier of a task.
+  This predicate obtains the requester identifier of a task.
     * ``Id``  _Output_  string with the identifier of the requester.
-Thus, the user that wants to do the task.
     * ``Task``  _Input_  JSON model of the task to obtain the requester identifier.
 - ``wenet_goal_of_task(Goal, Task)``
-  This predicate allow to obtain the goal of a task.
+  This predicate obtains the goal of a task.
     * ``Goal``  _Output_  JSON model with the task goal.
     * ``Task``  _Input_  JSON model of the task to obtain the goal.
 - ``wenet_goal_name_of_task(GoalName, Task)``
-  This predicate allow to obtain the goal name of a task.
+  This predicate obtains the goal name of a task.
     * ``GoalName``  _Output_  string with the task goal name.
     * ``Task``  _Input_  JSON model of the task to obtain the goal name.
 - ``wenet_goal_description_of_task(GoalDescription, Task)``
-  This predicate allow to obtain the goal description of a task.
+  This predicate obtains the goal description of a task.
     * ``GoalDescription``  _Output_  string with the task goal description.
     * ``Task``  _Input_  JSON model of the task to obtain the goal description.
 - ``wenet_goal_keywords_of_task(GoalKeywords, Task)``
-  This predicate allow to obtain the goal keywords of a task.
+  This predicate obtains the goal keywords of a task.
     * ``GoalKeywords``  _Output_  array of strings with the task goal keywords.
     * ``Task``  _Input_  JSON model of the task to obtain the goal keywords.
 - ``wenet_is_closed_task(Task)``
   This predicate is **true** if the task is closed.
     * ``Task``  _Input_  JSON model of the task to check if it is closed.
 - ``wenet_close_ts_of_task(CloseTs, Task)``
-  This predicate allow to obtain the time-stamp when the task is closed.
+  This predicate obtains the time-stamp when the task is closed.
-    * ``CloseTs``  _Output_  integer with the difference, in seconds ,between the time when the task is closed and midnight, January 1, 1970 UTC.
+    * ``CloseTs``  _Output_  integer with the difference, in seconds, between the time when the task is closed and midnight, January 1, 1970, UTC.
     * ``Task``  _Input_  JSON model of the task to obtain the close time-stamp.
 - ``wenet_attributes_of_task(Attributes, Task)``
-  This predicate allow to obtain the attributes of a task.
+  This predicate obtains the attributes of a task.
     * ``Attributes``  _Output_  JSON model with the task attributes.
     * ``Task``  _Input_  JSON model of the task to obtain the attributes.
 - ``wenet_transactions_of_task(Transactions, Task)``
-  This predicate allow to obtain the transaction of a task.
+  This predicate obtains the transaction of a task.
     * ``Transactions``  _Output_  array of JSON models with the task transactions.
     * ``Task``  _Input_  JSON model of the task to obtain the transactions.
 - ``wenet_id_of_transaction(Id, Transaction)``
-  This predicate allow to obtain the identifier of a transaction.
+  This predicate obtains the identifier of a transaction.
     * ``Id``  _Output_  string with the transaction identifier.
     * ``Transaction``  _Input_  JSON model of the transaction to obtain the identifier.
 - ``wenet_task_id_of_transaction(TaskId, Transaction)``
-  This predicate allow to obtain the task identifier of a transaction.
+  This predicate obtains the task identifier of a transaction.
     * ``TaskId``  _Output_  string with the task identifier.
     * ``Transaction``  _Input_  JSON model of the transaction to obtain the task identifier.
 - ``wenet_label_of_transaction(Label, Transaction)``
-  This predicate allow to obtain the label of a transaction.
+  This predicate obtains the label of a transaction.
     * ``Label``  _Output_  string with the transaction label.
     * ``Transaction``  _Input_  JSON model of the transaction to obtain the label.
 - ``wenet_attributes_of_transaction(Attributes, Transaction)``
-  This predicate allow to obtain the attributes of a transaction.
+  This predicate obtains the attributes of a transaction.
     * ``Attributes``  _Output_  JSON model with the transaction attributes.
     * ``Transaction``  _Input_  JSON model of the transaction to obtain the attributes.
 - ``wenet_actioneer_id_of_transaction(ActioneerId,, Transaction)``
-  This predicate allow to obtain the actioneer of a transaction.
+  This predicate obtains the user that does a transaction.
     * ``ActioneerId``  _Output_  string with the transaction actioneer.
 Thus, the identifier of the user that has done the transaction.
     * ``Transaction``  _Input_  JSON model of the transaction to obtain the identifier.
 - ``wenet_messages_of_transaction(Messages, Transaction)``
-  This predicate allow to obtain the messages of a transaction.
+  This predicate obtains the messages of a transaction.
     * ``Messages``  _Output_  array of JSON models with the transaction messages.
     * ``Transaction``  _Input_  JSON model of the transaction to obtain the messages.